wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 14) start ebusd with standard settings
 15) knock on wood/cross your fingers

-Since Bridgenet uses PBSB specific command to read and write the data the configuration as of now is configured only for read operations, albeit with many direct ask instructions.
+Since Bridgenet (Ariston Group ebus implementation) uses PBSB specific commands to read and write the data the configuration as of now is configured mainly for read operations, albeit with many direct ask instructions (a direct ask instruction actually write on the bus to request a device to answer back some parameter/settings).
 Many if not all the data are broadcasted on regular basis on the bus by the various device connected, It should be possible to get the same values simply sniffing the traffic, ATM I read from broadcasted messages most of the common parameters and set a cron script to read the parameters not broadcasted but interesting to my use case (see read_custom.sh script, it's a quick and dirty solution but it serves my needs).

 ## Added Writing lines to change system parameters